Cardinal News & Notes: Weekend Edition

 *UofL’s softball staff was named the Great Lakes Region Coaching Staff of the Year by the National Fastpitch Coaches Association.
 The staff is made up of Sandy Pearsall (head coach), Carol Bruggeman (associate head coach), Courtney Scott (assistant coach), Lacy Wood (volunteer assistant), and Lisa Pinkston (director of operations).
 The Cards finished the season with an amazing 55-5 record overall!

 Posted on July 7, 2012, in Uncategorized and tagged Anton Gill, Carlos Almeida, Charlie Strong, Chris Smith, Edgar Sosa, Eszter Povazsy, Francisco Garcia, Jeff Badet, Joao De Lucca, Kyle Bolin, louisville cardinals, Pedro Oliveira, Quentin Snider, Reggie Bonnafon, Rick Pitino, Teddy Bridgewater, Terrence Jennings, Tiger Jones, Troy Williams.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.